Three6ty1/Three6ty1.github.io/README.md

 [MUI components](https://mui.com/) were used to style various sections of the website [React scroll](https://www.npmjs.com/package/react-scroll) for... scrolling.

+## TODO list
+- Missing links for the contact section
+- Mobile responsiveness
+- Scroll has input lag (for some reason)

 ## Cool things I did while making this
 Various CSS Animations
 - On hover text and moving effects